spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 Mappings define one or more tables and their contents but are otherwise output format agnostic.
 Some output formats, e.g. SQL and gdx, interpret the tables in specific ways, however.
-Other formats which inherently cannot write multiple tables into a single file, such as csv, may end up exporting multiple files.
+Other formats which inherently cannot write multiple tables into a single file, such as CSV, may end up exporting multiple files.
 See the sections below for format specific intricacies.

 When opened for the first time Specification editor looks like in the image below.